What Happens to Lost Bitcoin?

 When Bitcoin is lost, it essentially becomes irretrievable and permanently unspendable.
 The blockchain records the bitcoin as still existing at a certain address, but without the private key, it cannot be moved or spent.
 This creates a situation where the bitcoin is still “there,” but effectively gone forever.
 Once bitcoin is lost, it reduces the total supply of spendable bitcoin, making the remaining bitcoin slightly more scarce.
-Currently, it is estimated that between 3-4 million bitcoin are lost.
+Currently, it is estimated that roughly 1.57 million bitcoin are lost.

 When is Bitcoin Considered “Lost”?